Paraguayan Indigenous art: Handmade products

-The handmade products of Paraguay are of a great ceramic articles, as well as embroideries and sewn articles, as well as wood, baskets, leather work and silver work.
+The handmade products of Paraguay are of a great variety and comprise ceramic articles, as well as embroideries and sewn articles, as well as wood, baskets, leather work and silver work.
 Pre-Columbian ceramics made in the Paraguayan territory were rustic and made from terracotta clay.
 They were painted in red, and occasionally in black and white.
 The clay used to be worked by hand.
 Some tribes incised their pottery with decorations before firing.

 The Spanish, especially the Jesuits, influenced the technical level of production and the finishing of the native ceramics.
 These had been characterized by extreme simplicity and production of functional goods.
 The Jesuits taught the Indian population in the missions.

 Ceramic products produced today by some Indian groups include jars, flower vases, and some without specific shapes, as well as water vases.
 Among those, the pottery most widely sold today due to its beauty and quality comes from Tobaty and Ita.